02 6648 4000

 a plan for the Local Government Area cycling infrastructure and cycling programs for the five year period from 2014 – 2019.

 The plan was developed with the assistance of the Roads and Maritime Services, and Council’s Environmental Levy program.

 The objectives of the plan are:

-You can view the maps associated with the plan using our online mapping tool (make sure you have Coffs Harbour Bike Plan 2014-2019 layer ticked and expanded to select and view sub-layers which show Existing, Proposed, Future works (unfunded) and proposed Coastline Cycleway route).
+You can view the maps associated with the plan using our online mapping tool you can expanded to select and view sub-layers which show existing, proposed, future works (unfunded) and the proposed Coastline Cycleway route.

 Was this webpage useful?Page last updated:

 15/10/2018 11:19 AM